MatrixAINetwork/MATRIX_AI/README.md

 - Completed the framework implementation of cluster based smartcontract semantics computing tools;

 - Achieved the optimized extraction of semantic information, and completed the automatic training of weighting parameter based on GAlib;

+##### Upgradable and Safe VM

+- Discuss and research on the design scheme of Fault Tolerance system, analysing the practicability from the perspectives of technology and application of this proposal